-O/D off
+O/D off:

-- Standard instrument cluster - Optional instrument cluster

-Illuminates when the overdrive function has been turned OFF using the transmission control switch (TCS).
-If the light does not come on or the light flashes steadily, have your vehicle serviced as soon as possible, damage to the transmission could occur.
+- Standard instrument cluster - Optional instrument cluster Illuminates when the overdrive function of the transmission has been turned OFF using the transmission control switch (TCS), refer to the Driving chapter.
+If the light flashes steadily, have the system serviced immediately.

-Turn signals

-Illuminates when the turn signals or the hazard lights are turned on.
-If the lights stay on continuously or flash faster, check for a burned-out bulb.
+Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
+If the indicators stay on or flash faster, check for a burned out bulb.

-High beams

-Illuminates when the high beam headlamps are turned on.
+High beams: Illuminates when the high beam headlamps are turned on.